DataDog/integrations-core/docs/developer/meta/docs.md

 ## Deploy

 Our [CI](ci.md#docs) deploys the documentation to [GitHub Pages][github-pages-docs] if any changes occur on commits to the `master` branch.

+!!! danger
+    **Never make documentation non-deterministic as it will trigger deploys for every single commit.**

+    For example, say you want to display the valid values of a CLI option and the enumeration is represented as a `set`.
+    Formatting the sequence directly will produce inconsistent results because sets do not guarantee order like dictionaries do, so you must sort it first.

 *[CERN]: European Organization for Nuclear Research